 We asked our resume writer to move the Training section closer to the top.
 She complied with our request but didn’t highlight it as much as we would have liked; they were listed in a paragraph, probably in order to save space.
 After another go-around of emails, she listed the dates of the Training below the paragraph.
 This was the best we could hope for.

-TopResume states that their 1,500 resume writers hold various resume writing certifications; however, it doesn’t list which ones.
-Resume writing certifications included: Certified Professional Resume Writer (CPRW), Certified Advanced Resume Writer (CARW), National Résumé Writers' Association (NRWA), to name a few.
+TopResume states that their more than 1,500 resume writers hold various resume writing certifications; however, it doesn’t list which ones.
+Resume-writing certifications included: Certified Professional Resume Writer (CPRW), Certified Advanced Resume Writer (CARW), National Résumé Writers' Association (NRWA), to name a few.
 We were a bit disappointed with the service’s lack of transparency.

-Samples & Testimonials: Resume formats span 25 industries
+Samples and Testimonials: Resume Formats Span 25 Industries

-TopResume provides a wide array of resume samples from 25 industries on its website.
+TopResume provides a wide array of resume samples from more than 25 industries on its website.
 The samples range from customer service, executive CEO, graphic design, military to civilian, and more.
 A quick look at the resume samples revealed similar formats, either one- or two-page documents, with splashes of color.
-To their credit, each sample resume has a modern look with contact information, a summary, core competencies, an experience section, and lastly an education section.
+To TopResume's credit, each sample resume has a modern look with contact information, a summary, core competencies, an experience section, and, lastly, an education section.

-There’s verbiage above each sample resume explaining the importance of the consumer’s resume passing the applicant tracking system (ATS), which is software that reads an applicant’s resume for keywords found in a job ad.
-If the resume lacks said keywords, it is eliminated from consideration.
-Approximately 97 percent of large companies and 65 percent of mid-sized companies use an ATS.
-The resume our writer created for us was, in fact, ATS compliant.
+There’s verbiage above each sample resume explaining the importance of the consumer’s resume passing the ATS, which is software that reads an applicant’s resume for keywords found in a job ad.
+If the resume lacks those keywords, it is eliminated from consideration.
+Approximately 98% of large companies use ATS.
+The resume that our writer created for us was, in fact, ATS-compliant.

-TopResume claims to produce resumes that are optimized for your occupation by using technology that compares your resume to three job descriptions that you send over.
+TopResume claims to produce resumes that are optimized for your occupation by using technology that compares your resume to three job descriptions that you provide.
 The service will also write cover letters and LinkedIn profiles for an additional cost.
 If all you need is a resume, TopResume is priced reasonably.
-Here's a look at the current packages they offer:
+Here's a look at the current packages offered:

 Professional Growth: $149